AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57643-products-with-custom-options-are-incorrectly-added.md

     }
     ```

-1. You will see the product added only once:
+1. You will see that the product is added only once:

     ```json
     {